olliefr/ofr-scratchpad/linux-sysctl-vm.md

 # Linux kernel VM settings

-Some settings which I find to be of interest...
+Some settings of _Virtual Memory_ kernel subsystem which I find to be of interest.

+The default values can be changed in a number of ways:

+* directly via the pseudofilesystem directory `/proc/sys/vm`;
+* at boot time via `/etc/sysctl.conf`, or the drop-ins directory `/etc/sysctl.d/`;
+* using the `sysctl` utility.

 ## vm.oom_kill_allocating_task